Songtuan-Lin/diagnoser/README.md

 # Reproduce the Experiment Results

 The directory *evaluator* contains the code for reproducing the experiment results reported in the paper.
-For more details, please check out our published benchmark sets (**TODO: add the link**) together with the instructions (click [here](https://github.com/Songtuan-Lin/aaai-2023-repairing-domains-benchmarks)) for running the evaluator.
+For more details, please check out the published benchmark sets via this [link](https://github.com/Songtuan-Lin/aaai-2023-repairing-domains-benchmarks) where you can also find the detailed instructions for running the evaluator.

 # Cite
 ```